 BBA core-39

 BBA cognates-3

-General Education requirements-49
+Electives-11

-General electives-6
+General Education requirements-44

-Total credits for the BBA degree-124
+TOTAL CREDITS for the BBA-124

 Since management is a broad field, variation is allowed in academic programs.
 Management majors are urged to focus their course work in an area of concentration.
-Also available are double degrees (BA/BBA) in International Business and Language and in Music (see p.
-255).
+Also available are double degrees (BA/BBA) in International Business and Language (see p.
+271).